LoganARay/CSC325-Capstone/README.md

 - Used throughout the application for displaying, filtering, and validating parts
 - Helps keep the project object-oriented and organized by modeling real-world PC components as Java objects

+## PartService Class
+- Fetches the actual parts from the Firebase Firestore database and loads them onto part objects based on the category of the parts
+- Each document representing one specific part makes updates and retrieval straightforward
+- Helps the frontend load dropdown menus efficiently by fetching only the needed collection
+- Makes compatibility logic easier to implement, such as matching CPU and motherboard sockets